Competition, stability, and functionality in excitatory-inhibitory neural circuits

-Recently~\citep{VC-AG-AD-GR-FB:23a,AG-AD-FB:24d} firing rate dynamics with symmetric synaptic interactions have been re-interpreted as proximal gradient dynamics, a new framework that has gained quite some traction in the analysis and optimization of machine learning systems.
-The idea of proximal gradient dynamics is that the firing rate system minimizes a composite scalar cost $\mathrm{E}_{\text{int}}(x,u)+\mathrm{E}_{\text{act}}(x)$.
-We now unpack the two contributions of this cost and provide an intuition on proximal gradient dynamics.
-The interaction cost $\mathrm{E}_{\text{int}}(x,u)$ is the potential along which the firing rate dynamics would evolve were they not constrained by physical limitations, e.g., firing rates cannot be negative.
-On the other hand, the activation cost $\mathrm{E}_{\text{act}}(x)$ associates prohibitively high penalty to infeasible regions of state space and null or low cost to feasible regions.
-Finally, the proximal operator of $\mathrm{E}_{\text{act}}$ takes $x-\nabla \mathrm{E}_{\text{int}}(x,u)$, i.e., a gradient step of $\mathrm{E}_{\text{int}}$, as input and outputs its nearest point in the feasible region.
-Therefore, proximal gradient dynamics regularize the basic gradient flow of $\mathrm{E}_{\text{int}}$ by smoothly steering it to feasible regions defined by~$\mathrm{E}_{\text{act}}$.
+Recently~\citep{VC-AG-AD-GR-FB:23a,AG-AD-FB:24d}, firing-rate dynamics with \emph{symmetric} synaptic interactions have been re-interpreted as proximal gradient dynamics, a framework that has gained traction in the analysis and optimization of machine learning systems.
+The idea is that the firing-rate system minimizes a composite scalar cost $\mathrm{E}_{\text{int}}(x,u)+\mathrm{E}_{\text{act}}(x)$.
+The interaction cost $\mathrm{E}_{\text{int}}(x,u)$ is the potential along which firing-rate dynamics would evolve without physical constraints (e.g., non-negative firing rates).
+The activation cost $\mathrm{E}_{\text{act}}(x)$ assigns prohibitively high penalty to infeasible regions and null or low cost to feasible regions.
+The proximal operator of $\mathrm{E}_{\text{act}}$ takes $x-\nabla \mathrm{E}_{\text{int}}(x,u)$ (a gradient step of $\mathrm{E}_{\text{int}}$) as input and outputs its nearest point in the feasible region, thereby regularizing the basic gradient flow of $\mathrm{E}_{\text{int}}$ by smoothly steering it toward feasible regions.